 They figure there are superior ways to train the abdominal muscles, like the butterfly crunches, hanging leg raises, reverse crunches, the stomach vacuum etc.

 As always, the way to optimal muscle growth is stimulating the muscles near to the point of exhaustion.
 The process lasts anywhere from 60 to 90 seconds.
 Because the execution of the plank takes longer, it doesn’t directly increase muscle strength and size.

 Some exercise experts think that the plank is overrated.
 Other even say it can be outright dangerous.
 It would seem that hundreds of people doing the plank end up in a hospital every year with a condition known as costochondritis, which is an inflammation of the cartilage that is connecting the ribs to the sternum.

 Plus, since the plank is isometric, it may not be suitable for those who are suffering from high blood pressure.
 Generally, isometric exercises increase blood pressure.
-Another significant drawback is that the plank puts pressure on the lumbar part of the spine.
+Another significant con is that the plank puts pressure on the lumbar part of the spine.

 When you are doing a plank, you cannot add additional load and increase the resistance, like you do when training with weights.
 This greatly limits your strength and potential muscle growth.